czue/pegasus-docs/deployment/production-checklist.md

 Some functionality, like user profile pictures, requires saving user-uploaded files.
 In development these are saved to the file system, but in most production environments the file system is not usable for it.
-Instead you need to set up an external storage to handle these.
+Instead, you need to set up an external storage to handle these.

-The most common choice of external storage is [Amazon S3](https://aws.amazon.com/s3/).
+There is guidance on configuring media files in the [settings and configuration docs](https://docs.saaspegasus.com/configuration.html#storing-media-files).

-[This guide](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) is an excellent resource on setting up S3 and using it to host both public and private media files (you can ignore the part about static files, unless you also want to host those there).
+The most common choice of external storage is [Amazon S3](https://aws.amazon.com/s3/), though many cloud providers have their own S3-compatible options, e.g. [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces).

 Future versions of Pegasus should improve on this process.